-The Global Name service features real-time name parsing and gender identification to help you maintain a cleansed, standardized contact database.
-It can also help improve targeted marketing campaigns and minimize waste on vulgar/suspicious names.
+The Global Name service features real-time name parsing and gender identification allows for a cleansed, standardized contact database, which can help improve marketing campaigns according to gender, and minimize waste on vulgar/suspicious names.

 The Global Name Web Service gives you the ability to parse full and multiple names, standardize common company indicators, detect dual names, identify gender, and flag vulgar/suspicious names.